timbeaudet/knowledge_base/software/git.md

 `git log` and find the commit id of the commit BEFORE the one desired.
 Stash anything left in working directory; otherwise **lose it**
 `git reset --hard COMMIT_ID`

+**If history was randomly flattened** _(you ran git pull --rebase without preserve (successfully rebased) and done nothing else...)**

+`git status`     Ensure the working directory is in a clean state, stash as needed, untracked files are okay.
+`git reset --hard HEAD_ORIG`     Reset head back to where it was before the last rebase command.
+`git pull --rebase=preserve`     This is slow, but preserves the history of railroad tracks.

+**If rebase was not successful, just --abort**

 Can even create the code edits first:
 	Do code edits, once finished...